 - Cost of Living and Taxation – critical in your consideration and depends on your current income (exchange rates), social security or government sponsored income situation and whether you can collect your pension savings, imported goods costs, travel all add up.
 Count your tax days

 - Activities and Recreation – whether you are one for coastal living, sport (golf or skiing) or the arts as you leisure preference, you will need to look at your destination critically in terms of cost and access.
 There is little point in moving to an area with lovely golf courses (from the air anyway), waiting lists of five years and exorbitant membership and green fees that would break the bank!

-- Banking and Infrastructure – Not as much an issue across Europe or within the US, but you need to be sure that you can get your funds from your home country on a regular basis to wherever you chose to live and ensure that your banking facilities can also accommodate your side-hustle business model, whatever it is, without undue stress.
-On a similar vein, the IT infrastructure must also support your chosen path, so be sure to verify and physically check these points before you commit to a long term residence whether it is Ireland or Indonesia.
+- Banking and Infrastructure – Not as much an issue across Europe or the US, but you need to be sure that you can move your funds from your home country on a regular basis and ensure that your banking facilities can also accommodate your side-hustle, without undue stress.
+Local IT infrastructure must support your chosen path, so be sure to verify and physically check these points before you commit to a long term residence.

-- Safety and Security – this is increasingly a consideration whether you chose to live in Europe, SE Asia or Panama.
-Your location will need to be fairly secure and your residence and lifestyle will need to be sustainable – at this point in time areas with civil unrest and illegal immigration problems or may warrant critical consideration before moving there.
+- Safety and Security – Your location will need to be fairly secure and your residence and lifestyle will need to be sustainable.

-- Medical Care – whether public or private, access and insurance and whether you own extended international medical insurance covers you for all eventualities, or whether you need to return home periodically will affect your planning and schedule.
+- Medical Care – whether public or private, access and insurance and whether you own extended international medical insurance covers you for all eventualities, or whether you need to return home periodically will affect your planning.

 Finally, in closing …